Jacqoa/alx-zero_day/README.md

-I have learn a lot
+I have learn a lot in a;x class